EpicCash/exchange-integrations/README.md

 savetxs.php - example to maintain separate mysql db of txs

+deposits.js - example app to process account id from URL and get tx amount from slate the redirect to wallet

 Contributions of API code to process transactions and update user's Account are encouraged and welcome

 Documentation here: https://devdocs.epiccash.com/integrations/exchanges/